 How the AMT Works

-The AMT is different from the regular tax rate because it doesn't have the standard deduction or personal exemptions.
-It also doesn't allow popular itemized deductions.
-These include state and local income taxes, foreign tax credits, and employee business expenses.
-It doesn't allow the interest on home equity mortgages, unless it was used to improve your home.
-Real estate and personal property taxes are not deductible.
+The AMT is different from the regular tax rate because it doesn't include the standard deduction or most itemized deductions in its calculations.
+Some of these itemized deductions include state and local income taxes, foreign tax credits, and employee business expenses.
+Real estate and personal property taxes are not deductible under AMT rules.

-The AMT might also include other income streams not counted by the regular income tax rules.
+The AMT might include other income streams that aren't counted by regular income tax rules.
 The AMT is higher than the regular tax in many cases for this reason.

 - Make sure your state tax withholding isn't higher than your expected payment.
 State tax payments aren't deductible under the AMT.

-- Sell exercised incentive stock options in the same year you exercise them.
-If you exercise the options, but don't sell, the value of the exercised options becomes income for AMT purposes.
+- Sell incentive stock options in the same year you exercise them.
+The value of the exercised options becomes income for AMT purposes if you exercise the options but don't sell.